l4b4r4b4b4/AIDocks/README.md

 ### `/publish` to HuggingFace 🤗

 [Try API endpoint](http://localhost:8723/docs#/default/publish_endpoint_publish_post)
+Publish generated local models to 🤗 HuggingFace Hub.

 ## Explaining Resources
-Some explaining resources for concepts, technologies and tools used in this repository!
+Some explaining resources for concepts, technologies and tools used in this repository.

 1. [MergeKit Mixtral](https://github.com/cg123/mergekit/tree/mixtral)
 2. [Mixture of Experts for Clowns (at a Circus)](https://goddard.blog/posts/clown-moe/#fn-mlp)